-When applying for IPERS disability benefits, take care in deciding when to end covered employment.
-To qualify for disability benefits, you must live into the first month that you receive them.
+When applying for IPERS disability benefits, take care in deciding when to terminate covered employment.
+To be eligible for benefits, you must live into your first month of entitlement - the month you first qualify for a monthly benefit.
 This is usually the month after the month in which you end employment, no matter which day of the month you terminate.
-If you do not live into your first month that you receive disability benefits, your application will be canceled and a pre-retirement death benefit will be payable to your beneficiaries.
+If you do not live into your first month of entitlement, your application will be canceled and a preretirement death benefit will be payable to your beneficiary.

-You may become eligible for up to 36 months of retroactive disability benefits preceding the month you submit your completed application to IPERS.
-IPERS cannot pay retroactive benefits for the months before you received benefits from the federal Social Security Administration or Railroad Retirement Board.
+You may become eligible for up to 36 months' worth of retroactive disability benefits preceding the month you submit your completed application to IPERS.
+IPERS cannot pay retroactive benefits for those months before you were receiving benefits from the federal Social Security Administration or Railroad Retirement Board.